zeebe-io/zeebe-cluster-testbench/docs/technical-documentation.md

 - It must be possible to run tests ad hoc
 - It must be possible to run tests against a Zeebe cluster deployed in Camunda Cloud
 - Clusters under test shall be created on demand and destroyed when it is no longer needed
-- Test results must be published and archived for later data mining
 - Engineers shall be notified when a test failure occurred
 - The cluster in which a failure occurred must be kept alive until an engineer was able to analyse the failure